sengthaite/sengthaite.github.io/_posts/2023-01-27-ios_projects.markdown

 ---
-title: Basic Xcode Projects
+title: iOS Projects
 layout: content
 duration: 10mn
-tags: xcode_projects
+tags: ios_projects
 ---

-# Xcode Projects
+# iOS Projects

 1. A clock with second, minute, and hour moving based on provided date time.
 2. A excel like program allow add a new row or column, create table with defined row and column.